viert/tipsahead.com/_drafts/icecast.md

 cut: 1055
 ---

-If you've never visited [viert.fm], maybe it's time.
-Once I've found myself listening to radiostation and thinking "Man, I always wanted to be a DJ!"
+One of my main own projects is online mp3 radiostation [viert.fm].

-Well I'm just kidding.
 Actually once I've decided to try making live online-radio show.
 I won't speak about client-side application for broadcasting, it's a big deal and not a part of a tech blog.
 But the main idea is that I've decided to make an online radio to broadcast at least shuffled playlist.
 Then the idea grew bigger: shuffle must be smart enough not to play the same artist in a row, there must be the queue to allow users to order their favorite songs.
 And users